 Step 3: Take action to mitigate risks

-Highlight the major challenges and identify the actions needed to reduce the risks you’ve identified.
+Highlight the major challenges and identify the actions needed to reduce the risks you identified.
 For example, if your SWOT analysis shows that your business isn’t sufficiently insured, contact your insurance agent immediately.
-If you don’t have sufficient working capital to get you through another round of closures (or to leverage new opportunities), get those in place now.
+Or, if you don’t have sufficient working capital to get you through another season, start exploring your funding options.

 If you need working capital or other funding, Pursuit can help

-If your risk assessment indicates that you need more working capital, contact us today.
+If your risk assessment indicates that you need more working capital or another funding need, contact us today.

-Pursuit offers access to more than 15 loan programs and a range of additional services and we’re committed to helping your small business get stronger today and thrive tomorrow.
+Pursuit offers access to more than 15 loan programs to business owners in New York, New Jersey, Pennsylvania, Connecticut, Illinois, and Delaware.
+We also offer insightful resources and business advisory services to help your small business get stronger today and thrive tomorrow.